Climate Change Information Highlights

-Frequently Asked Questions about Climate and Climate Change
+Frequently Asked Questions and Discussed Topics

 What is the Difference between Weather and Climate?

 Weather consists of the hourly and day-to-day variations in the meteorological conditions, such as rain, snow, solar radiation, wind, or temperature in a local area.
 Climate is the average weather conditions in a given region over longer periods of time (decades or longer).
 A common "climatic normal" is the period of 30 years ending on a decade, e.g., 1981-2010.
 Other statistical measures of climate exist, such as variability between years and grouping of trends (similar conditions) among successive years.
 Climate can be examined on a local extent or across a broad geographic area.
 Measuring climatic conditions is important for agriculture.
 The NRCS National Water and Climate Center has a program that has a long-term collection and observation of temperature, precipitation, soil moisture, and other parameters in its Soil Climate Analysis Network (SCAN) at selected sites across the US; and of snow depth measurements at their Snowpack telemetry (SNOTEL) stations.
 These data are critical to predict water availability for irrigation and time of drought onset, and used weekly in the US Drought Monitor.
 These data are also important for issues such as flood risk for both urban and agricultural areas along river systems.